COP27: Major takeaways from the UN climate summit; reactions from global leaders

 How is the world reacting?

-The "loss and damage" fund established at the climate summit in Egypt, to aid vulnerable nations in coping with the devasting effects of climate change garnered praise but, there was also resentment about the inability to continue to fight for emission reductions in order to maintain the aspirational target of keeping global warming to 1.5 degrees Celsius over pre-industrial levels.
+The "loss and damage" fund established at the climate summit in Egypt, to aid vulnerable nations in coping with the devastating effects of climate change garnered praise but there was also resentment about the inability to continue to fight for emission reductions in order to maintain the aspirational target of keeping global warming to 1.5 degrees Celsius over pre-industrial levels.

 These are a few of the responses: